 All FIPS-approved signature algorithms shall be considered acceptable; additional restrictions on key sizes are detailed below.

-For CAs that distribute self-signed certificates to relying parties, the CA’s subject public keys in such certificates shall be at least 2048 bits for RSA, or at least 224 bits for ECDSA.
+For all CA certificates the signature keys should be at least 2048 bits for RSA or DSA, and at least 160 bits for ECDSA.

+All CAs certificates should use SHA-1, SHA-224, SHA-256, SHA-384, or SHA-512 hash algorithm when generating digital signatures.
+The signatures on all certificates and CRLs that are issued after 12/31/2013 shall be generated using, at a minimum, SHA-256.

-CAs that generate certificates and CRLs under this policy shall use signature keys of at least 1024 bits for RSA or DSA, and at least 160 bits for ECDSA.
-Beginning 01/01/2011, all valid certificates shall be signed with keys of at least 2048 bits for RSA or at least 224 bits for ECDSA.
-All certificates, except self-signed certificates, that expire after 12/31/2030 shall be signed with keys of at least 3072 bits for RSA or at least 256 bits for ECDSA.
+All CA certificates that expire after 12/31/2012, when they expire should be signed with keys of at least 4096 bits for RSA or DSA and at least 256 bits for ECDSA.

-CAs that generate certificates and CRLs under this policy shall use SHA-1, SHA-224, SHA-256, SHA-384, or SHA-512 hash algorithm when generating digital signatures.
-For Rudimentary and Basic Assurance, signatures on certificates and CRLs that are issued after 12/31/2013 shall be generated using, at a minimum, SHA-224.
-For Medium and High Assurance, signatures on certificates and CRLs that are issued after 12/31/2010 shall be generated using, at a minimum, SHA-224, however, RSA signatures on CRLs that are issued before January 1, 2012, and that include status information for certificates that were generated using SHA-1 may be generated using SHA-1.
-RSA signatures on CRLs that are issued on or after January 1, 2012, but before January 1, 2014 that only provide status information for certificates that were generated using SHA-1 may continue to be generated using SHA-1.
-Signatures on certificates and CRLs that are issued after 12/31/2030 shall be generated using, at a minimum, SHA-256.
-For Medium assurance, signatures on certificates and CRLs asserting certificate policy OIDs that identify the use of SHA-1 may be generated using SHA-1 until December 31, 2013.
-CAs that issue end entity certificates generated using, at a minimum, SHA-224 after December 31, 2010 must not issue end entity certificates signed with SHA-1.Certificates issued to OCSP responders that include SHA-1 certificates may be signed using SHA-1 until December 31, 2013.Where implemented, CSSes shall sign responses using the same signature algorithm, key size, and hash algorithm used by the CA to sign CRLs.
+Where implemented, CSSes shall sign responses using the same signature algorithm, key size, and hash algorithm used by the CA to sign CRLs.

-After December 31, 2010, for Medium and High Assurance, OCSP responders that generate signatures on OCSP responses using SHA-1 shall only provide signed responses that are pre-produced (i.e., any signed response that is provided to an OCSP client shall have been signed before the OCSP responder received the request from the client).
+After December 31, 2013, all OCSP responders that generate signatures on OCSP responses shall use SHA-256.

+Beginning 01/01/2012, all valid subscriber certificates that include a keyUsage extension that asserts the nonRepudiation, keyEncipherment, dataEncipherment, or keyAgreement bit shall contain public keys that are at least 2048 bits for RSA, DSA, or Diffie-Hellman, or 224 bits for elliptic curve algorithms.

+Beginning 01/01/2012, all valid end-entity certificates that do not include a keyUsage extension shall contain public keys that are at least 2048 bits for RSA, DSA, or Diffie-Hellman, or 224 bits for elliptic curve algorithms.

-End-entity certificates shall contain public keys that are at least 1024 bit for RSA, DSA, or Diffie-Hellman, or 160 bits for elliptic curve algorithms.
-The following special conditions also apply:
+Subscriber certificates shall contain public keys that are at least 1024 bit for RSA, DSA, or Diffie-Hellman, or 160 bits for elliptic curve algorithms.

 Subscriber certificates that expire after 12/31/2030 shall contain public keys that are at least 3072 bits for RSA or DSA, or 256 bits for elliptic curve algorithms.

-Subscriber certificates that include a keyUsage extension that only asserts the digitalSignature bit that expire on or after 12/31/2013 shall contain public keys that are at least 2048 bits for RSA or DSA, or 224 bits for elliptic curve algorithms.
+Subscriber certificates that include a keyUsage extension that only asserts the digitalSignature bit that expire after 12/31/2013 shall contain public keys that are at least 2048 bits for RSA or DSA, or 224 bits for elliptic curve algorithms.